MicrosoftDocs/msteams-docs/msteams-platform/get-started/build-your-first-app.md

    :::image type="content" source="../assets/images/get-started/codespace/me-in-teams.png" alt-text="Screenshot shows the message extension loaded in the Teams client.":::

-   You've successfully created the search-based message extension and loaded in the Teams client.
+   You successfully created the search-based message extension and loaded in the Teams client.

    :::image type="content" source="../assets/images/get-started/codespace/me-teams-chat.png" alt-text="Screenshot shows your message extension loaded in the Teams client.":::

 ## Step-by-step guide

-If you want to learn how to start a project with Teams Toolkit from the beginning, you'll need to set up your development environment.
+If you want to learn how to start a project with Teams Toolkit from the beginning, you need to set up your development environment.
 Select the following button to start building your message extension app.

 > [!div class="nextstepaction"]
 > [Build your first message extension app using JavaScript](../sbs-gs-msgext.yml)